isommie/video-conferencing-api/README.md

-Here’s a **detailed README.md** for your video-conferencing API project.
-This README explains the project, its features, how to set it up, and how to run it.

----

 # **Video Conferencing API**

 A video-conferencing API built using **Node.js**, **Express**, and **WebRTC**.
 This API handles live video streaming, room creation, and user authentication.
 It uses **Socket.io** for real-time communication and **MongoDB** for data storage.